ritacvn/hermes/README.md

 > Note: By default this completion handler needs to be [re-entrant safe](https://en.wikipedia.org/wiki/Reentrancy_(computing)) - it can be invoked 1-2 times for the same query as it will first return cache data (if available) and the server's response.

-This method itentionally uses a completion handler in order to give you freedom to handle asynchronous programming - async/await, **Combine**, **RxSwift**, or other UIKit methods are left to you to choose.
+This method itentionally uses a completion handler in order to give you freedom to handle asynchronous programming however you see fit - async/await, **Combine**, **RxSwift**, or other **UIKit** patterns.

 ### Testing Helpers

 There are a few testing helpers to get started with writing unit tests.

-To create individual node results, use `SearchQueryNode.makeRepository(name:owner:stargazersCount:)` factory method.
+To create individual node results, use the `SearchQueryNode.makeRepository(name:owner:stargazersCount:)` factory method.

 If you need to create a bunch of edge nodes - use the free function `makeEdges(count:_:)`.